10th Mountain Division Commemorative License Plates background and FAQs

 In the meantime, a large number of charities applied for and received charity license plates.
 Those newer plates allowed donations to a charity in exchange the donor was able take a certificate of donation to their county motor vehicle office and receive a non-profit license plate.

-Since 1993 no 10th Mountain Division charity received any money from the 1993 specialty plate.
+Between 1993 and 2014, no 10th Mountain Division charity received any money from the specialty plate.
 The Foundation sought to update its specialty license plate to make it a charity license plate.

 The State of Colorado charges two separate $25 fees for specialty/charity plates.
 These State of Colorado fees are: